joaquincalbo/joaquincalbo.github.io/index.md

 ---
 <br>
 # Joaquín Calbo - Personal website

-*If you ask a computer a stupid question, do not expect other than a proportionally stupid answer.*

 ![](/assets/images/main.jpg)

-*The answer to the ultimate question of life, the universe, and everything is...
-42.*

 <span style="color:#588286"><em>The answer to the ultimate question of life, the universe, and everything is...
 42.</em></span>